franzflasch/leiwand_rv32/README.md

 ## Firmware

 When building the iCE40 design, the firmware uses the same spi flash as used for the bitstream.
 Entry point is at 0x100000.
 The spimemio.v design is stolen from Clifford Wolf (thanks!).
-This entrypoint address can not be changed at the toplevel file, as the design internally searches the first data entry at 0x100000.

-There is a simple blinky firmware in the firmware folder.
+There is a simple blinky example in the firmware folder.
 To build it issue:

 ```
 riscv32-none-elf-gcc -march=rv32i -Wl,-Bstatic,--strip-debug -ffreestanding -nostdlib -o blinky.elf blinky.S